kickstartcoding/cheatsheets/DEVELOPMENT.md

 ### macOS - non-bash users

-If you use another shell (i.e. fish), you may have to use bash to use `tlmg`, make sure you're in a bash shell for the commands.
+If you use another shell (e.g. `fish`, `zsh`), you may have to use bash to use `tlmgr` and run pandoc.
+Make sure you're in a bash shell for the commands:

 ```bash
 bash --login